7.4.7 The Security Impact of International Coercion

 So what can we expect ordinary people to think when they see the country overrun with armed foreigners who sometimes kill and injure innocent civilians?
 Or when they hear that those infidels are burning Qurans?”

-A 2016 book by Eliot A Cohen was entitled The Big Stick: The Limits of Soft Power and the Necessity of Military Force.
-It was reviewed on 15 December 2016 by John Hillen in an article entitled The Return of Hard Power which was available in May 2018 at https://warontherocks.com/2016/12/the-return-of-hard-power/.
-Cohen was quoted as saying “America needs a substantially larger military than the one it now has.”
+A country will have fewer friends, and will find it harder to protect itself, if it uses coercion – although Eliot A Cohen, for example, advocated it in his book: The Big Stick: The Limits of Soft Power and the Necessity of Military Force.
+This was reviewed in John Hillen’s article in December 2016, The Return of Hard Power; it quoted Cohen as saying that “America needs a substantially larger military than the one it now has.”